jacopok/jacopok.github.io/_pages/projects.md

     1. Implementing antenna patterns (make tests with comparison to pycbc!)
     1. Implementing Markov chain network duty factor
     1. Improving user-friendliness for simple tasks
+1. Working on the inclination angle posterior feature for BAYESTAR
+1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
+    1. Comparing CTA slewing strategies with divergent pointing
 1. Supervising a student about [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)

 ##### Questions